Magnetric/HaoExplore/images/README.md

 **Format:** JPG or WebP
 **File size:** Optimize for web (under 500KB)

-This image will be used in the Contact section of the photography portfolio website.
+This image will be used in the Contact section of the Light&Lens website.